TiepMH/Localization-Trilateration/README.md

 ---
 NOTE:

-The distances are accurately estimated.
+The distances are assumed to be accurately estimated for illustration purposes in this repository.
 In practice, however, this may not hold true.
 Nonetheless, the distances can be estimated using alternative methods, such as Time of Arrival (TOA) derived from a MUSIC spectrum.